GregorTpk/AoC25/git_commands.md

 #### Get/Set Upstream Branch

-If you want to pull/push onto/from a local branch `my_branch` and get a fatal error, that no upstream branch is set you can do so by
+If you want to pull/push onto/from a local branch `my_branch` and get a fatal error, that no upstream branch is set you can do so explicitly by

-`git branch --set-upstream-to=origin/<branch> my_branch`.
+`git branch --set-upstream-to=origin/<branch> my_branch`

+or do it in one go with pushing by

+`git push --set-upstream <remote> <branch>`.

 You can view the set upstream branches with